rephluX/phpci-external-env/README.md

 This plugins copies an environment file, located on the server PHPCI is running on, to the appropriate build directory.
 With that approach, there is no need to include any _sensitive_ data in the application releated files.

+Each branch in the VCS can be configured separately to support different settings for each branch:

+* master branch -> production settings
+* development branch -> stage settings

 ### Install the Plugin

 1. Navigate to your PHPCI root directory and run `composer require rephlux/phpci-external-env`